Abolitionists Rising: Theological engagement

 Often the debaters also opt for the use of biblical language.
 For example, they consistently describe abortion as "child sacrifice" drawing a parallel between modern abortion and ancient Israel's infanticidal practices in its worship of Molech.
 Like the original abolitionists, the group also describes immorality primarily in terms of the category of sin, such as characterizing the practice of chattel slavery as the sin of "manstealing", a word that harkens back to Exodus 21:16.

 Reception

 The organization has also been accused of "[appropriating] anti-slavery messaging and imagery" by some abortion rights supporters and being too extreme by some abortion opponents.
 In the face of such accusations, Abolitionists Rising members maintain that a national ban on slavery, too, was once perceived as an extreme stance.

 In 2023, in Wichita, Kansas, a group of Abolitionists Rising members were confronted by a former police officer, who was identified in a video making threats, knocking down a camera, and allegedly injuring one of the debaters.

+In 2026, at the Alamo in San Antonio, four Abolitionists Rising members were arrested by the Texas Department of Public Safety due to allegedly not using the designated free-speech zone.
+Texas DPS claimed they were all warned multiple times before being arrested.
+C.J.
+Grisham, founder of Open Carry Texas, attorney representing the four claimed they were released after around a day in jail.
+Two Abolitionists Rising members were reported to be let out on bond.
+He accuses Texas DPS of giving "unconstitutional and unlawful orders" and violating the First Amendment.
+Grisham has been arrested twice by Texas DPS during open-carry demonstrations with all charges dropped and sued them in 2015.
+All four arrested face Class B misdemeanor criminal trespass charges.